morphonets/SNT/README.md

 * Tracing is scriptable.
 Interactive scripts allow for real-time inspection of results
 * Paths can be tagged, searched, grouped and filtered by morphometric properties (length, radius, etc.)
 * Paths can be edited, i.e., a path can be merged into a existing one, or split into two.
 Nodes can be moved, deleted, or inserted
-* Post-hoc refinement of node positioning by 'snapping' traces to the fluorescent signal associated with a a path.
+* Post-hoc refinement of node positioning by 'snapping' traces to the fluorescent signal associated with a a path
+* Generation of traces from segmented images (binarized skeletons)

 ### Analysis
 * *Extensive* repertoire of metrics, namely those provided by [L-measure](http://cng.gmu.edu:8080/Lm/help/index.htm) and [NeuroM](https://github.com/BlueBrain/NeuroM).
 Metrics can be collected from groups of cells, single cells, or parts thereof